perrykyle/ToDo/README.md

         - Name your application
         - Select "Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)"
         - Client Application
-    - Under "Platform Configurations" click "Add a platform
+    - Under "Platform Configurations" click "Add a platform"
         - Select Web application and enter 'https://localhost/login/authorized' as the Redirect URI
     - Click Certificates and Secrets
         - Click "New Client Secret" and enter a description